hawkrobe/emergent-sensing/README.md

 # Raw data

 Raw data for Exp.
 1 is too large to be checked into this repository.
 To reproduce full Exp.
-1 preprocessing pipeline, download [zip](https://emergent-sensing.s3.us-east-2.amazonaws.com/exp1_raw_games.zip) of raw tick-by-tick data.
+1 preprocessing pipeline, unzip the raw tick-by-tick data [stored here](https://emergent-sensing.s3.us-east-2.amazonaws.com/exp1_raw_games.zip) and place it in `/data/experiment1/`.

 # Supplementary videos